 Lara Mack: A native Virginian and lover of mountains, forests, and people, Lara is enthusiastic about all good works to defend the Appalachian mountains and communities.
 As Appalachian Voices’ Virginia Field Organizer, she believes the best kind of political change comes from the bottom up.

 Elizabeth E. Payne: A native of Boone, N.C., Lee studied archaeology and ancient history, earning a Ph.D. from Yale University.
 Her love of the Appalachian region drew her back to the region.
 She is the Associate Editor of The Appalachian Voice.

 Rory McIlmoil: Rory is an energy policy and finance wonk with six years of experience working on energy policy and planning in Appalachia.
 He joined Appalachian Voices in spring 2013 as Energy Policy Director to head up our Energy Savings for Appalachia program.
 His dog, Hobo, is our official Boone office mascot.

-Thom Kay: AV’s Legislative Associate, Thom spends his days in Washington, D.C., knee deep in politics and legislation, working to persuade decision makers to protect Appalachia from mountaintop removal.
+Thom Kay: Appalachian Voices’ Senior Legislative Representative, Thom spends his days in Washington, D.C., knee-deep in politics and legislation, working to persuade decision makers to protect Appalachia from mountaintop removal coal mining.
 He is the least outdoorsy person at Appalachian Voices, and he’s just fine with that.

 Tom Cormons: Appalachian Voices’ Executive Director, Tom holds a degree in law from UCLA and has a life-long appreciation for the Appalachia’s mountains and culture.
 An avid hiker and whitewater rafter, his latest pleasure is in sharing with his kids a deep respect and appreciation of nature.